 - AFFILIATION: I receive commission when purchasing NuLeaf CBD through this site.

 - The only known contra-indication for CBD is to not take it with grapefruit as that combo could have negative impacts on enzymatic activity in the body.

 - You should always buy from a reputable source with strong standards for purity and potency.

 - Per FDA guidelines, this post does not constitute a recommendation to take CBD or cannabis products.

 - Other formulations of CBD not discussed here include liposomal, nano-particle and homeopathic.

-- Please reach out in the comments if you have questions on CBD.
+- Please reach out directly to me by putting in a contact for if you have specific questions on CBD.

 Dr. Coleen Murphy ND, LAc.